 - The minimum legal retirement age is pushed back from 60 to 62

-- And for a retirement without discount from 65 to 67 years
+- And for a retirement without discounts from 65 to 67 years

-- Creation of the “conseiller territorial”, a local elected official sitting at both the region and the department
+- The creation of the “conseiller territorial”, a local elected official sitting at both the region and the department

 → Understanding everything about politics